 As you can see, five of the variables show a significant (P<0.05) P value.
 However, because García-Arenzana et al. (2014) tested 25 dietary variables, you'd expect one or two variables to show a significant result purely by chance, even if diet had no real effect on mammographic density.
 Applying the Bonferroni correction, you'd divide P=0.05 by the number of tests (25) to get the Bonferroni critical value, so a test would have to have P<0.002 to be significant.
 Under that criterion, only the test for total calories is significant.

 The Bonferroni correction is appropriate when a single false positive in a set of tests would be a problem.
 It is mainly useful when there are a fairly small number of multiple comparisons and you're looking for one or two that might be significant.
 However, if you have a large number of multiple comparisons and you're looking for many that might be significant, the Bonferroni correction may lead to a very high rate of false negatives.
 For example, let's say you're comparing the expression level of 20,000 genes between liver cancer tissue and normal liver tissue.
 Based on previous studies, you are hoping to find dozens or hundreds of genes with different expression levels.
 If you use the Bonferroni correction, a P value would have to be less than 0.05/20000=0.0000025 to be significant.
-Only genes with huge differences in expression will have a P value that low, and could miss out on a lot of important differences just because you wanted to be sure that your results did not include a single false negative.
+Only genes with huge differences in expression will have a P value that low, and could miss out on a lot of important differences just because you wanted to be sure that your results did not include a single false positive.

 An important issue with the Bonferroni correction is deciding what a "family" of statistical tests is.
 García-Arenzana et al. (2014) tested 25 dietary variables, so are these tests one "family," making the critical P value 0.05/25?
 But they also measured 13 non-dietary variables such as age, education, and socioeconomic status; should they be included in the family of tests, making the critical P value 0.05/38?
 And what if in 2015, García-Arenzana et al. write another paper in which they compare 30 dietary variables between breast cancer and non-breast cancer patients; should they include those in their family of tests, and go back and reanalyze the data in their 2014 paper using a critical P value of 0.05/55?
 There is no firm rule on this; you'll have to use your judgment, based on just how bad a false positive would be.
 Obviously, you should make this decision before you look at the results, otherwise it would be too easy to subconsciously rationalize a family size that gives you the results you want.